Boeing Logo

 Boeing Logo 1930-1940

-In the 1930s, a logo was popular, which resembled a totem pole in shape.
-It appeared in 1928, but the company began to use it to decorate aircraft much later – in the middle of the next decade.
-“Totem” consisted of the letters “B,” “O,” “E,” “I,” “N,” “G,” arranged vertically one under the other.
-The ” O ” ‘s right, and left was depicted as white wings with five feathers separated by a black outline.
+In the 1930s, a logo that resembled a totem pole was popular.
+It appeared in 1928, but the company began to use it to decorate aircraft in the middle of the next decade.
+“Totem” consisted of the letters “B,” “O,” “E,” “I,” “N,” and “G,” arranged vertically, one under the other.
+The ” O ” ‘s right and left were depicted as white wings with five feathers separated by a black outline.
 “G” formed a kind of pedestal, for which the designers made it large and flattened.
-The inscription was inside a white circle with a thin ring-frame, while the tips of the wings looked out.
+The inscription was inside a white circle with a thin ring frame, while the tips of the wings looked out.

 This choice is because Boeing was founded in a Native American region.
-And the famous totem poles are considered the main symbol of the culture of the Indians.
-Perhaps it was this fact that served as an inspiration for the development of identity.
+The famous totem poles are considered the main symbol of Indian culture, and perhaps this fact inspired identity development.

 1940 – 1960